Rapper Snoop Dogg confirms collaboration with K-pop band BTS

 According to BTS’ label BigHit Music, the band is gearing up to release a new album this year, though not much is known about it.
 Their last full-length album BE was released in November 2020.

-(Main image: Courtesy BTS official/ @bts.bighitofficial/ Instagram; feature image: Courtesy snoopdogg/@snoopdogg/ Instagram)
+(Main image credit: BTS official/ @bts.bighitofficial/ Instagram; feature image credit: snoopdogg/@snoopdogg/ Instagram)